 Dogs can suffer from a range of injuries.
 Here are 11 of the most common ones and how to treat them:

 1. Dog Fight or Attack

-Dog fights can be quite violent and result in lasting damage.
-From minor scrapes to much more serious injuries, dog attacks cause varying levels of wounds on the skin and flesh due to their sharp teeth puncturing or tearing the surface.
+Dog fights can be pretty violent and result in lasting damage.
+From minor scrapes to much more severe injuries, dog attacks cause varying levels of wounds on the skin and flesh due to their sharp teeth puncturing or tearing the surface.

 Dog bites can cause severe damage to the following:

 The neck is often the first area affected in a dog bite, but any body part is susceptible.